hungle00/mood_opus/README.md

 - Collect media links based on favorite topics from multiple social media platform link Youtube, Bili, ...
 - Create a media moodboard for your current mood and sharing with your friends.

+## Try the demo
+Please visit https://mood-opus.fly.dev/ and use demo user to login.
+> email: skywalker@email.com, password: anakin66

+This demo site is built on fly.io free tier so it can be a little bit slow.

 ## Screenshot
 ![Mood Opus Board](/screenshots/mood_opus_1.png)